DoodleSaurus/Caves-and-Catastrophes/README.md

 A compact, keyboard-driven roguelike written in C. Explore procedurally generated forests, multi-level caves and multi-dimensional realms.
 Fight monsters and bosses, collect loot, craft weapons, complete quests and level up.

+This project began because I was bored during programming class — a blank file, a cup of coffee and some RNG experiments turned into this little chaotic adventure.

 This README explains the repository layout, build/run steps (Windows & POSIX), the complete control reference, developer notes, and privacy/telemetry guidance.

 ---